s12v/exec-with-secrets/README.md

 # secure-exec

-Wraps an application and opulates secrets from AWS KMS and SSM
+Wraps an application (similar to the normal `exec`) and populates secrets using AWS KMS

 ## Example: